The Black Box Testing Model explores a metaphoric reflection to identify

 Definition: A Single Input is red, and a single Output is yellow.

-Analysis: The Output implies the existence of a green color among system resources within the Black Box, and the green color changes from red to yellow.
+resources within the Black Box, and the green color changes from red to yellow.

 2.